 Outdoor Light Fixtures - Since we will be spending time outdoors in the evening, I like to clean out any little critters that may have made these their home during fall and winter.
 The glass panels are easier to clean if you clean them regularly.

 Water Features - We have a fountain in our backyard and this is another area that collects leaves and branches.
 If you have a pool or spa, you are probably on top of the maintenance.
-Now is the time to stock up on extra chemicals tha you might need this summer.
+Now is the time to stock up on extra chemicals that you might need this summer.

 Pest Control - If you have some pest strips or old citronella candles from last year, replace them with new ones for the upcoming season.
 Be sure to place in safe areas away from pets and children.

-Ceiling Fans - Now is the perfect time to dust off those ceiling fans before all the dust that lands on them gets blown all over the place.
+Ceiling Fans - Now is the perfect time to dust off those ceiling fans before all the dust that lands on them get blown all over the place.
 I find that dusting with feather dusters is effective, but to really get the dust off, they need to be cleaned with a damp cloth.

-Air Filters – These should be changed more often than once a year, but in case you have gotten behind schedule, this is a great time to do it.
-Before the air conditioner starts running, cleaning the filters will allow for more productive air flow and a healthier environment.
+Air Filters - These should be changed more often than once a year, but in case you have gotten behind schedule, this is a great time to do it.
+Before the air conditioner starts running, cleaning the filters will allow for more productive airflow and a healthier environment.

 Door Tracks - With all the traffic going in and out of the back door, this is a great time to clean the door track.
 Talk about gross, it amazes me how dirty these tracks can get.
 I use a spray cleaner for these.
 They never get quite as clean as I would like.

+We hope you found these summer cleaning tips helpful.
 Are any of these items on your summer cleaning list?
 How do you clean for summer?